import getpass

 comments = stamp + comments

-# assemble separate variable name and units information into single list for header
+# assemble separate variable name, units, and dependence information into single list for header

 header = []